VaibhavAgarwal877/AWS_CI-CD/README.md

   : Aws Code Deploy: For COntinuos Delivery , it will deploy the image to EC2 : Docker HUb: For storing the docker images
   : EC2: For deploying the application with the help of agent to automate the deployment.
+  : AWS System Manger: For storing the credentials of Docker Hub.